paul-grassi/800-63-3/sp800-63c/sec7_security.md

     authenticated protected session or equivalent between the verifier and the RP.

--   *Assertion repudiation by the Verifier* – To mitigate this threat, the assertion is digitally signed by the verifier using a key that supports non-repudiation.
+-   *Assertion repudiation by the verifier* – To mitigate this threat, the assertion is digitally signed by the verifier using a key that supports non-repudiation.
 The RP checks the digital signature to verify that it was issued by a legitimate verifier.

--   *Assertion repudiation by the Subscriber* – To mitigate this threat, the verifier issues holder-of-key assertions, rather than bearer assertions.
+-   *Assertion repudiation by the subscriber* – To mitigate this threat, the verifier issues holder-of-key assertions, rather than bearer assertions.
     The subscriber can then prove possession of the asserted key to the RP.
-If the asserted key matches the subscriber’s long term credential (as provided by the CSP) it will be proof to all parties involved that it was the subscriber who authenticated to the RP rather than a compromised verifier impersonating the subscriber.
+If the asserted key matches the subscriber’s presented key, it will be proof to all parties involved that it was the subscriber who authenticated to the RP rather than a compromised verifier impersonating the subscriber.